- How not to annoy or get annoyed by others on holiday

 If you are planning on going to the Opera Festival, here are some tips for you!

-Tips for attending
+Tips for attending the Verona Opera Festival

-A roman amphitheater that can seat up to 30,000, there are a lot of seats for you to choose in the Verona arena.
+A Roman amphitheater that can seat up to 30,000, there are a lot of seats for you to choose in the Verona arena.
 There are three main distinctions: floor, elevated and stone steps with prices in that order.

 Within each sector, there’s the distinction between front facing and side facing, and the price would also reflect that.